 Drain Flies and Your Home

 So you noticed drain flies inside of your home, what do you do?
-Well, first, you want to flush clean water through your home's drains and pipe system.
+To start, you want to flush clean water through your home's drains and pipe system.
 You can run hot water down drains and flush all toilets.
 Also, clean other areas where water may be laying, such as under the refrigerator, air conditioners, other appliances, and empty all standing water that is found outdoors.
 If the problems persist, you may be facing a bigger issue.

 Although drain flies are a nuisance, they may also be a hero.
 I am sure some of you are saying, "what, is she out of her mind," right now because you may have experienced these flies in the past.
 They can be a hero because you may have hidden leaks within the walls of your home or in some other place indoors that you do not check or see often.

 Once you find the cause of the drain flies, you will be able to make any needed repairs and then rid yourself of these pests once and for all.
-But first I would suggest thanking them for saving you money by showing you to the plumbing problem before it was too late.
+But first I would suggest thanking them for saving you money by showing you the plumbing problem before it was too late.
 Leaky pipes that are left to leak over periods of time can cause major problems to your home.
 The worst is causing the woodwork to rot away right in front of your eyes.
 Also, a pipe that is leaking slowly can very quickly turn into a pipe that will flood your belongings and ruin everything in sight.

 Once the moisture problem is taken care of, the drain flies should diminish.
 If the problem does not lessen or diminish, you may want to contact your local exterminator for assistance.